 Christian Clifford loves to visit the California missions with his family.
 He especially enjoys learning about the founder of the first nine missions, Saint Junípero Serra.
-This passion led him to write Saint Junípero Serra: Making Sense of the History and Legacy (CreateSpace, 2015).
-After its publication, he took his son’s advice to write a book for children, recommending that it be called Who Was Saint Junípero Serra?
-(Tau, 2016).
+This passion led him to write Saint Junípero Serra: Making Sense of the History and Legacy.
+After its publication, he took his son’s advice to write a book for children, recommending that it be called Who Was Saint Junípero Serra?.
 The third book in his missions trilogy is Meet Pablo Tac: Indian from the Far Shores of California.

 Clifford’s writings have appeared in California Teacher, Catholic San Francisco, Catholic Standard, Today’s Catholic Teacher and on Aleteia, Angelus News, Catholic Exchange, ChurchPOP, Crux, Nuestra Parroquia, Patheos, and the Philippine Daily Inquirer.
 Clifford has been a guest speaker to school, church, and service groups and on The Busted Halo Show.

 Clifford received a B.A. in Social Science from the University of Great Falls (Montana) and M.A. in Catholic School Teaching from the University of San Francisco.
 He has been a teacher in the schools of the Archdiocese of San Francisco since 1997.
 He and his family live in the San Francisco Bay Area.